 May 22, 2017 Weitra, Austria

-Having coffee in a small town in Austria, I hear a familiar song, Private Dancer by Tina Turner.
+Having coffee in a small town in Austria, I hear a familiar song, Private Dancer, by Tina Turner.
 Suddenly it hits me.

-I am your private dancer, dancer for money, any old music will do, do what you want me to do.
+I am your private dancer, dancer for money, any old music will do, do what you want to do.

 I will not sing your song, I will not tell you whatever you want to hear.
-I will not teach techniques that will please you.
+I will not teach techniques that will please or entertain you.
 I will not put on a show for the spectators.
 I am an instructor, not your private dancer.
 Understand that before you invite me to teach a seminar.

-The men are all the same, you do not ask their name You do not think of them as human, you do not think of them at all, keep your mind on the money, I am your private dancer
+The men are all the same, you do not ask their name.
+You do not think of them as human, you do not think of them at all, keep your mind on the money, I am your private dancer.

 But I am not your private dancer, and I will think of you as human, I will think of you, and I will not keep my mind on the money, you are not all the same, and I do look at your face, and I do ask your name.